How to create two horizontal axes on the same side

 In the Select Data Source dialog box:

-- Select the appropriate data series,
+- Select the appropriate data series (for which you added secondary horizontal axis),

-- Click the Edit button on the Horizontal (Category) Axis Labels area.
+- Click the Edit button on the Horizontal (Category) Axis Labels area,

 The data series will have different Horizontal (Category) Axis Labels to show them on the primary and secondary horizontal axes.
 For example: